-The Master's Program in School Counseling is designed for the continued professional development of persons who presently serve or are interested in serving our youth and their families in an educational, Pre-K-12 setting.
+The Master's in Counseling Program with a School Counseling concentration is designed for the continued professional development of persons who presently serve or are interested in serving our youth and their families in an educational, Pre-K-12 setting.
 Master's training is based on a developmental model that emphasizes interdisciplinary collaboration, prevention, and responsive services.
 The professional school counselor, based on the American School Counselor Association National Model, delivers a comprehensive school counseling program that addresses the academic, career, and social/emotional needs of all students.